 CWT studies generally indicate that juvenile salmon survival in rivers is enhanced with increased river flows.
 However, because CWT studies are dependent on tag recoveries provided by trawling, ocean fisheries, or spawning surveys, resolution of where, how, or why mortality occurs during Delta passage is largely lacking.
 Acoustic studies have affirmed river inflows can benefit juvenile salmon survival, but they also show that benefits particularly accrue in riverine areas — channels with unidirectional flows — or in channels that bridge the transition between river and tidal conditions.
 In the tidal Delta, flows are naturally bidirectional, that is, directed landward and seaward twice per day as tides ebb and flood.
 The tidal Delta remains tidal regardless of river inflows.
 As discussed further below, different flow-survival patterns have been observed in the tidal Delta when compared to the non-tidal Delta.

 A relatively large adverse effect of water exports on juvenile salmon might have been expected given tremendous water costs associated with water export restrictions and extraordinary efforts devoted to related fish studies.
 But study findings for juvenile salmon have not gone as many expected.
-For juvenile salmon approaching the Delta from the San Joaquin River basin – the fish passing closest to the export facilities — both CWT and AT studies indicate exports are positively associated with salmon survival.
+For juvenile salmon approaching the Delta from the San Joaquin River basin – the fish passing closest to the export facilities — both CWT and AT studies indicate exports are not negatively associated with salmon survival and may be positive as a result of fish salvage operations.
 For Sacramento River basin juvenile salmon approaching the Delta from the north, adverse exports effects have been minimal.

 How are these seemingly paradoxical outcomes possible?
 Three interrelated and to-date underappreciated factors contribute to head-scratching findings — Delta hydrodynamics, juvenile salmon behavior in the Delta, and ecosystem changes.